norbeydanilo/express-js/README.md

 :link: Follow this [repository](https://github.com/norbeydanilo/nodejs-exercises.git).
 You can find exercises about servers with express, using: routing, middleware and static resources.

+### :computer: Exercises - API REST.

+:link: Follow this [repository](https://github.com/norbeydanilo/basic_api_rest.git).
+You can find an Basic API REST using nodejs, express and mongodb.

+### :computer: Exercises - API REST with views engine EJS.

+:link: Follow this [repository](https://github.com/norbeydanilo/basic_api_rest_ejs.git).
+You can find an Basic API REST using nodejs, express, mongodb and views engine EJS.

 ## Interesting links :heavy_check_mark:

 - :link: [books-lectures](.)
 See the folder in the repository to find some books and lectures of interest.